 With chronic sinusitis:

-Migraine and Other Headaches.
-Many primary headaches, particularly migraine or cluster, may closely resemble sinus headache.
+Many primary headaches, particularly migraine or cluster headaches, may closely resemble sinus headache.
 Migraine and sinus headaches may even coexist in many cases.
-Sinus headaches are usually more generalized than migraines, but it is often difficult to tell them apart, particularly if headache is the only symptom of sinusitis.
+Sinus headaches are usually more generalized than migraines.
+But it is often difficult to tell them apart, particularly if headache is the only symptom of sinusitis.

-Other Conditions.
-A number of other conditions can mimic sinusitis.
-They include:
+A number of other conditions can mimic sinusitis, including:

-You should see your doctor if you have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or sudden generalized illness.
+See your health care provider if you have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or sudden generalized illness.